574n13y/Dev_Ops/README.md

 # Dev_Ops

-Daily DevOps Challenge 🎉 by  T.K.V.S Sree HarshaT.K.V.S Sree Harsha
- I’m launching a Daily DevOps Challenge to give back to our amazing DevOps community! 🎉
+I'm excited to announce a revamped Daily DevOps Challenge, designed to give back to our awesome DevOps community! 🎉

+Here's what you can look forward to:
-- 🔹 1 AWS Question
+- 🔹 Daily Questions on AWS
-- 🔹 1 Linux Question
+- 🔹 Daily Linux Questions
-- 🔹 1 Networking Question
+- 🔹 Daily Networking Questions

+From Day 1 to Day 15, we focused on foundational tasks.
+Now, we're leveling up!
+This challenge has been extended to 150 days, where each day you'll tackle questions across a range of topics:
+- 🔸 Linux
+- 🔸 Networking
+- 🔸 Cloud Computing
+- 🔸 DevOps Tools & Technologies
+- 🔸 Scenario-Based Questions

-Whether you're sharpening your skills for certifications, preparing for interviews, or just looking to deepen your DevOps expertise, this daily routine will help you stay ahead and keep learning consistently! 💡
+These challenges, from beginner to advanced, are perfect for anyone looking to sharpen their skills for certifications, interviews, or simply to deepen their DevOps expertise.
+This daily routine will keep you on track, learning consistently, and staying ahead! 💡